 Credits, 0 sem. hrs.
-Prerequisite(s): Successful completion of CNL curricula and NUR 6026, BSN and current unencumbered RN license, Graduate Standing

-The course allows students to complete the examination to earn professional certification as a Clinical Nurse Leader.
+Prerequisite(s): Successful completion of CNL curricula and NUR 6026, BSN and current unencumbered RN license, Graduate Standing The course allows students to sit the CNC-CNL certification examination targeted at acquiring professional certification as a Clinical Nurse Leader.
+Students retake the HRST that is diagnostic for critical thinking ability and is compared to the preadmissions test.
+Both examinations are used for student and program quality improvement.